-☑ QUARTERLY REPORT PURSUANT TO SE For the quarterly period ended March 31, 2023 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SE OR CTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-36728 ADA TNIC IA BIOLOGICS, act Name of Registrant as Specified in Its Ch Delaware 56-2590442 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 465 State Route 17, Ramsey, New Jer (Address of Principal Executive Office 07446 (Zip Code) (Reg (201) 478-5552 istrant's Telephone Number, Including Area Code) er Address and Former Fiscal Year, if Chang · Securi ities registered pursuant to Section 12(b) of t he Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock ADMA Nasdaq Global Market 1934 during the preceding 12 months (or for such short requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registran er period that the registrant was required to the things of the things o by Section 13 or 15(d) of the Securities Exchange Act of file such reports), and (2) has been subject to such filing live Data File required to be submitted pursuant to Rule er period that the registrant was required to submit such files).
-Yes ⊠ No □ ler, a non-accelerated filer, a smaller reporting company r," "smaller reporting company" and "emerging growth Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by cany new or revised financial accounting standards prov o use the extended transition period for complying with ge Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of May 5, 2023, there were 222,272,962 sh ares of the issuer's common stock outstanding ng.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2023 OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number 001-36728

+ADMA BIOLOGICS, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization) 56-2590442 (I.R.S.
+Employer Identification No.)

+465 State Route 17, Ramsey, New Jersey (Address of Principal Executive Offices) 07446 (Zip Code)

+$\left| \times \right|$

+(Registrant's Telephone Number, Including Area Code)

+(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock ADMA Nasdaq Global Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\frac{232.405}{10}$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+□

+Accelerated filer

+□

+Non-accelerated filer

+⊠

+Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 4, 2023, there were 224,906,426 shares of the issuer's common stock outstanding.

-ADMA BIOLOGICS, INC. AND SUBSIDIARIES
+ADMA BIOLOGICS, INC. AND SUBSIDIARIES INDEX